Yenaled/felsher/manuscript/README.md

 Using pan-cancer data from The Cancer Genome Atlas, we identify a signature of 67 genes.

 To further investigate which of the genes are actually associated with MYC expression in primary human cancers as opposed to not being specific for MYC, we profiled TCGA pan-cancer data.
 We identify a signature of 67 of these common genes that are most highly associated with MYC in human cancer are ribosome biogenesis genes, while genes involved in DNA replication, cell cycle, and chromatin organization may not be as specific for MYC.
 From this, we derive a 67-.
-Altogether, we find that MYC’s capability to drive tumorigenesis in multiple tissue types appears to be related to its ability to promote tissue dedifferentiation.

 upregulated in MYC-driven tumorigenesis,